The state of AI today

 There is also a burgeoning market for training data: media companies are selling their data for hundreds of millions of dollars, and custom dataset providers are raising billions to hire human labellers to effectively offload humanity’s knowledge into datasets that raise the waterline for AI capabilities.
 Already, the massive scale and collective efforts toward pursuing more advanced models have helped the systems move down the cost curve, and training will continue to get cheaper as the technology scales.2

-2 GPT-2 cost an estimated $43,000 to train in 2019; today it is possible to train a 124M parameter GPT-2 for $20 in 90 minutes.
-Paul Graham estimates training price for performance has decreased 100x in each of the last two years, or 10000x in two years.
+2 The biggest GPT-2 model (1.5B parameters) cost an estimated $43,000 to train in 2019; today it is possible to train a 350M parameters GPT-2 for $200 in 14 hours.
+Paul Graham mentions an estimate that the ratio of training price by performance has decreased 100x in each of the last two years, or 10000x in two years.

 AI is grown, not built